glm-tools/pyglmnet/doc/tutorial.rst

 Poisson-like GLM
 ----------------
-The `pyglmnet` implementation comes with `poisson`, `binomial` and `normal` distributions, but for illustration, we will walk you through a particular adaptation of the canonical Poisson generalized linear model (GLM).
+The `pyglmnet` implementation comes with `poisson`, `binomial` and `gaussian` distributions, but for illustration, we will walk you through a particular adaptation of the canonical Poisson generalized linear model (GLM).